AAA survey: Floridians ready to travel after two years of 'pent-up demand'

 AAA’s latest survey shows consumer confidence regarding travel is the highest it’s been since the pandemic first began.

 The agency’s survey last month reached 400 Floridians.
-But these travelers are also dealing with rising costs — which is causing many people to adjust their plans to save money.
+But these travelers also are dealing with rising costs — causing many people to adjust their plans to save money.

 AAA’s survey found one in every four was opting to drive instead of fly because of inflation.
 One in four also said they planned to book a cheaper hotel or split a rental with others.